Acer recently renewed their line of Aspire mainstream laptops, upgrading them in terms of hardware and slightly revamping their design lines.

 Potential upgrades would imply upping the RAM to 32 GB (there are two DIMMs available) and perhaps replacing the HDD with an SSD if you want a quieter and faster mass-storage solution.
 The included M.2 SSD only supports SATA speeds, and from what I can tell based on HWInfo, the M.2 slot is not hooked up via 4x PCIe lines, which means you can’t benefit from faster PCIe or NVMe SSDs.
 That’s to be confirmed though.

 Accessing the RAM and HDD is a basic task on this Aspire 7, as they are hidden behind dedicated bays on the back.
 Accessing the SSD, battery or Wi-Fi chip on the other hand requires taking apart the entire back panel, which takes a bit more effort and knowledge.
 It’s hold in place by a handful of Philips screws and shouldn’t be hard to pop open with the help of some plastic priers.
 I wasn’t allowed to get inside this sample, so I can’t show you any interior pictures this time.
-All I can say is that the Aspire 7 seems to have the same internal build as the Helios 300, showcased in this video.
+All I can say is that the Aspire 7 seems to have the same internal build as the Helios 300, showcased in

 When it comes to performance, the sample did well in our tests, as expected from such a configuration.
 There is some bloatware installed that you should take care of, but that aside, I haven’t notice anything that could interfere with how the laptop handles daily tasks, demanding chores and games.
 I haven’t noticed any throttling or performance drops either.